Henry-Hu-25/outbound_marketing_tool/README-FRONTEND.md

 - **Lucide React**: Icon library
 - **Radix UI**: Accessible UI components

+### Development Workflow

+- Use TypeScript for type safety and better developer experience
+- Component architecture follows a common pattern with UI components in `/components/ui`
+- Leverage custom hooks for reusable logic
+- Use server components where appropriate for better performance

 ### Build and Deployment

 To build the application for production: